tensorflow/tensorboard/docs/r2/what-if-tool.md

 understanding of black-box classification and regression ML models.
 With the plugin, you can perform inference on a large set of examples and immediately visualize the results in a variety of ways.
-Additionally, examples can be edited manually or programatically and re-run through the model in order to see the results of the changes.
+Additionally, examples can be edited manually or programmatically and re-run through the model in order to see the results of the changes.
 It contains tooling for investigating model performance and fairness over subsets of a dataset.